 We are one of the largest manufacturers and distributors of nitrogen and phosphate fertilizer products in North America.
-Our operations are organized into two business segments: the nitrogen fertilizer business and the phosphate fertilizer business.
-Our principal products in the nitrogen fertilizer business are ammonia, urea and urea ammonium nitrate solution (UAN).
-Our principal products in the phosphate fertilizer business are diammonium phosphate (DAP) and monoammonium phosphate (MAP).
-For the twelve months ended June 30, 2006, the most recent period for which such information is available from the Association of American Plant Food Control Officials, we supplied approximately 21% of the nitrogen and approximately 14% of the phosphate used in agricultural fertilizer applications in the United States.
-Our core market and distribution facilities are concentrated in the midwestern U.S. grain-producing states.
+Our operations are organized into two business segments: the nitrogen segment and the phosphate segment.
+Our principal products in the nitrogen segment are ammonia, urea and urea ammonium nitrate solution (UAN).
+Our principal products in the phosphate segment are diammonium phosphate (DAP), monoammonium phosphate (MAP) and granular muriate of potash (potash).
+For the twelve months ended June 30, 2007, the most recent period for which such information is available from the Association of American Plant Food Control Officials, we supplied approximately 22% of the nitrogen and approximately 14% of the phosphate used in agricultural fertilizer applications in the United States.
+Our core market and distribution facilities are concentrated in the Midwestern U.S. grain-producing states.